Richard Cogdell: Career

-Cogdell has been Editor-in-Chief of the Royal Society journal Interface since 2019.
+Cogdell has been Editor-in-Chief of the Royal Society journal Journal of the Royal Society Interface since 2019.

 Awards and honours

-Cogdell was elected a Fellow of the Royal Society in 2007 His citation reads as follows;
+Cogdell was elected a Fellow of the Royal Society in 2007 His citation reads as follows:

 He was elected a Fellow of the Royal Society of Edinburgh in 1991 and he is also a Fellow of the Royal Society of Biology.